aws-samples/karpenter-blueprints/blueprints/overprovision/README.md

 kubectl apply -f workload.yaml
 ```

-Notice how your new pods are almost inmediatlly running, and some of the "dummy" pods are "Pending":
+Notice how your new pods are almost immediately running, and some of the "dummy" pods are "Pending":

 ```
 > kubectl get pods